-This is a case by case discussion and agreement between both the Intended Parents and their Surrogate during the matching phase.
-It is always a good idea to never agree to transfer more embryos than babies you are willing to carry.
-For example, if you are only comfortable with carrying one baby, it is wise to only transfer one embryo.
+1. There are a few clinics that will still agree to transfer 2 embryos and there are the occasional Intended Parents that will request their surrogate transfer 2 embryos.
+If you are only comfortable with carrying one baby, it is wise to only transfer one embryo.
 Occasionally an embryo can split resulting in twins, but that cannot be predicted.
 Being sure of how many babies you are willing to carry can greatly minimize the need for fetal reduction or termination that sometimes can occur with multiples pregnancies.

 This question is a challenging question to answer.
 A surrogate is usually allowed to walk away from a match at any point in the process as long there is no viable pregnancy.
 The decision to break a match should never be made lightly, same as the decision to make a match.
 Worst case scenario, if the surrogate is already pregnant and feels the match is irreparable, she cannot break the match but can resort to using the agency coordinator (or another mediator such as her attorney or similar entity) to communicate for the remainder of the pregnancy.